 VISIT THE SPRINGS PRESERVE BOTANICAL GARDEN

-Featuring 180-acres of green space, the Springs Preserve sits in the middle of the city, providing travelers a much-needed break from the city lights.
+Featuring 180 acres of green space, the Springs Preserve sits in the middle of the city, providing travelers with a much-needed break from the city lights.

 With several gardens featuring the largest collection of Mojave Desert cacti and succulent plants in the region, a hiking trail, archeological sites, and a butterfly habitat, it’s no wonder why people love this spot.